 Longer bike trips are also an option.
 If you’re feeling bold, it’s even possible to cycle all the way to Vienna!

 Travel to and from Brno is easy by plane, train, or bus.
-There are regular flights to London, Milan and Munich from the Brno Tuřany Airport, which you reach using bus No. 76, which leaves from Hlavní nádraží (the Main Station).
+There are regular flights to London and Milan from the Brno Tuřany Airport, which you reach using bus No. 76, which leaves from Hlavní nádraží (the Main Station).

 Trains departing from the Main Station (Hlavní nádraží) connect Prague, Vienna, Bratislava, Budapest, and Ostrava, from where your travels can continue.
 Attention!
 As of December 9, 2018, there has been a long-term train closure which affects around three quarters of the passengers – and quite likely you as well.
 Most regional and long-distance trains no longer go to the Main Station; they are diverted to the Lower Station (Dolní nádraží) or to Královo Pole through Židenice.